Bella Hristova, violin

-Born in Pleven, Bulgaria in 1985, Ms. Hristova began violin studies at the age of six.
+Born in Pleven, Bulgaria to Russian and Bulgarian parents, Ms. Hristova began violin studies at the age of six.
 At twelve, she participated in master classes with Ruggiero Ricci at the Mozarteum in Salzburg.
-In 2003, she entered The Curtis Institute of Music, where she worked with Ida Kavafian and studied chamber music with Steven Tenenbom.
+In 2003, she entered the Curtis Institute of Music, where she worked with Ida Kavafian (YCA Alumna) and studied chamber music with Steven Tenenbom.
 She received her Artist Diploma with Jaime Laredo at Indiana University in 2010.
 Ms. Hristova plays a 1655 Nicolò Amati violin, once owned by the violinist Louis Krasner.